WasteManager/Splunk-Install/Install.md

 service-worldview
 # all servers that are not a license manager gets a new app called org_all_license_servers

+# configure forwarder to use splunks generated certs on the forwarders via overwriting the outputs.conf(this can be found in a custom "app" created in the GUI on the deployment server)

-# need props of search heads
+# need props.conf on the deployer to push out to search heads